At the end of this blogpost we are giving out a free portfolio website to all the talented and professional photographers for personal use!

 - Simplicity is the key.
 It’s all about your work.
 Design of your website should be minimalistic so your work can be the focal point.
 I know that you’re tired of listening to this, but it’s a golden rule for a reason: Less is really more.

 - Be true to yourself.
-Don’t do something just because it’s trendy and all the cool kids are doing it.
+When starting a photography portfolio, don’t do something just because it’s trendy and all the cool kids are doing it.
 Best work is done when it’s from the heart.

 - Try to think like a user.
 People are impatient, and they are getting worse.
 If your website or your images take too long to load or your theme is too complicated to navigate, your potential customers won’t hire you.